Alhammoud/gatsby-blog/src/pages/2019-12-21/index.md

 ### Screencasts

 Around October this year I bought a microphone with the intention of making screencasts explaining things in JavaScript and React that took me ages to understand.
 I didn't get around to actually doing it in between hunting for jobs and building PerfBeacon and OnlineOrNot, so hoping to get some out there next year.
-I intend to follow these [awesome guides](https://howtoegghead.com/instructor/screencasting/) Egghead.io has.
+I intend to follow these [awesome guides](https://howtoegghead.com/instructor/screencasting/) from egghead.io.

+## Ciao!

 Anyway, here’s me signing off for 2019, Happy New Year folks!